PeterK78/Z2X-Programmer/Z2X-Programmer/Setup/Readme.txt

 * GUI elements for RCN225_DIRECTION_CV29_0 were visible although this feature was not activated.

+* Older Z2X projects without names for function outputs lead to a crash.

 Technical improvements:

 * Upgraded to MAUI Community Toolikt V10.0.